newrelic/newrelic-java-agent/instrumentation/spring-ai-model-1.0.0/README.md

 AI monitoring can be enhanced by using the following agent APIs:

 * `recordLlmFeedbackEvent` - Can be used to record an LlmFeedback event to associate user feedback with a specific distributed trace.
-* `setLlmTokenCountCallback` - Can be used to register a Callback that provides a token count.
 * `addCustomParameter` - Used to add custom attributed to LLM events.
 See [Custom LLM Attributes](#custom-llm-attributes)